Brainhack-Donostia/ica-aroma-org/.github/issue_template.md

 <!--
-This is a suggested issue template for tedana.
+This is a suggested issue template for ICA-AROMA.
 -->

 <!--